 Restoring previous version (Backup/Restore)

-Backups of the central home directory are regularly implemented by the ITMZ.
+Depending on agreement, backups of the project drive are regularly implemented by the ITMZ.
 Each of these snapshots saves a certain version at a certain time.
+The number of snapshots can be agreed upon at the time of application.

 How can I get access to a previous version of a backup?

-In case data in the home directory were deleted or modified by mistake, every user has got the opportunity to restore a previous version of a single file, an index or even the entire home directory.
+In case data on the project drive were deleted or modified by mistake, every user has got the opportunity to restore a previous version of a single file, an index or even the entire project drive.

-The easiest way to do so is to select the relevant directory letter (where the home directory is included, e.g. R) with the right mouse button in the features menu.
+The easiest way to do so is to select the relevant directory letter (where the project drive is included, e.g. Y) with the right mouse button in the features menu

 All saved versions are listed now under tab „Previous Version“ or „Vorgängerversionen“ in the opening window.